 All work is now given to your child through Seesaw.

-Click below for work for your child if you cannot access Seesaw.
-Also please ensure they are reading or being read to daily.
+Please ensure your child is reading or being read to daily.
 Feel free to explore the many links below for additional work.

 Suggested Home Leaning Timetable:

 PLEASE NOTE: The timetable is only a guide and does not need to be followed strictly.
 Do what you are able.
 Some children will need regular breaks and activity.

 - – Provide sufficient work to ensure children are able to continue learning when at home during term time.

 - – Provide a suggested timetable for parents to follow if they wish.

 - – Set work sufficient for each week.

 - – Use the school website to post work so all families who are able to, can access.

 - – Print packs out weekly for those families who are unable to access the internet or a printer.

 - – Check in weekly on each child to see how they are and how they are finding the work.